-- In 2013, the Chairman of COP6 Rotterdam Convention gave the mandate to the Contact group on listing chemicals to find a consensus on listing chrysotile asbestos based on the document UNEP /FAO/RC/COP.6/12. - 2.
+- 1. In 2013, the Chairman of COP-6 of Rotterdam Convention gave the mandate to the Contact group on listing chemicals to find a consensus on listing chrysotile asbestos based on the document UNEP/FAO/RC/COP.6/12. - 2.
 This document contains two draft decisions: one for listing chrysotile and the other on follow up actions by the Chemical Review Committee. - 3.
-The second draft decision is a strange text prepared by the contact group two years before in June 2011 during COP5 which was included in the final report, at the end of the discussion and in spite of Parties that voiced their opposition.
+The second draft decision is a strange text prepared by the contact group - two years before in June 2011 - during COP-5 which was included in the final report, at the end of the discussion and in spite of Parties that voiced their opposition.
 Indeed, this second draft decision was highly confusing and had the false appearance that chrysotile had been already listed. - 4.
-The Secretariat released document UNEP/FAO/RC/COP.6/12 in October 2012 as a meeting document containing the two draft decisions. - 5.
-The Secretariat did not reported fairly what was discussed in COP5 where consensus on listing chrysotile was not reached.
+The Secretariat released document UNEP/FAO/ RC/COP.6/12 in October 2012 as a meeting document containing the two draft decisions. - 5.
+The Secretariat did not report fairly what was discussed in COP-5 where consensus on listing chrysotile was not reached.

-- 6. The draft decision was a trap addressed to those Parties opposing the listing of chrysotile by making them a promise of a deep scientific review open to the participation of stakeholders if they accept the listing.

-- 7. Such a review based on the new scientific evidences and current uses of the chrysotile fibre nowadays, is precisely what some Parties are, time and time again, requesting to the Chemical Review and the Conference since the first discussion.

-- 8. But the slight difference is that a review must enlight the Parties for a proper discussion before listing a substance and not afterwards.

-- The decision to list a substance belongs to the Conference of the Parties under the rules laid down by the Convention.
-The consensus rule cannot be kidnapped by means of refutable initiatives.

-- 10. In these circumstances, document UNEP/

-FAO/RC/COP.6/12 cannot serve anymore as

-a basis to find consensus since it does not

-record the true discussion during COP5 and

-can be construed as a clumsy maneuver

-to reach consensus, cost what it may.
+- 6. The draft decision was a trap addressed to those Parties opposing the listing of chrysotile by making them a promise of a deep scientific review open to the participation of stakeholders if they accept the listing. - 7.
+Such a review based on the new scientific evidence and current uses of the chrysotile fibre nowadays, is precisely what some Parties are, time and time again, requesting to the Chemical Review and the Conference since the first discussion. - 8.
+But the slight difference is that a review must enlighten the Parties for a proper discussion before listing a substance and not afterwards. - The decision to list a substance belongs to the Conference of the Parties under the rules laid down by the Convention.
+The consensus rule cannot be kidnapped by means of refutable initiatives. - 10.
+In these circumstances, document UNEP/FAO/RC/COP.6/12 cannot serve anymore as a basis to find consensus since it does not record the true discussion during COP-5 and can be construed as a clumsy maneuver to reach consensus, whatever the cost.

-REPORT COP5 ROTTERDAM CONVENTION (GENEVA, 20-24 JUNE 2011) - PAGE 92
+REPORT COP-5 ROTTERDAM CONVENTION (GENEVA, 20-24 JUNE 2011) - PAGE 92